 - Combine banana bread and cream cheese – Use a fork to blend / mash the banana bread crumbles and cream cheese until the mixture is smooth.
 (Sometimes I find it easier to blend these with my hands.)

 - Roll into balls – Roll the mixture into bite-sized balls.
 Refrigerate until firm.

 - Roll in melted chocolate – Roll the banana bread balls in chocolate until evenly coated.
 I drop several balls of banana bread into melted chocolate at a time and then use two forks to lift the truffles out of the chocolate and let the excess chocolate drip off.

 - Let chocolate cool – Leave the truffles at room temperature until the chocolate is cooled and then transfer the truffles to the refrigerator until they are completely firm.

 Chocolate-Dipped Banana Bread Truffles

-- Using a bread knife, cut off the outer edges of the banana bread and discard.
-(Just cut thin slivers off the sides that baked against the loaf pan - the dark crust is difficult to break apart.)
+- Using a bread knife, slice off the crust of the banana bread.
+(The dark crust can be difficult to break apart.)

 - Using your fingers or a fork, crumble the banana bread into very small pieces in a medium mixing bowl.
 Add cream cheese to the bowl and, using a fork, mash the banana bread crumbs and cream cheese into a creamy, uniform consistency.

 - Using your hands, roll the banana bread/cream cheese mixture into even balls 1-2 inches in diameter.
-(This should produce about 60 balls, but there is no need to be precise here - make them larger or smaller if you prefer.)
-Place the balls on a wax-paper-lined baking sheet and refrigerate for at least 30 minutes, but as long as overnight.
+(This should produce about 50 truffles, but there is no need to be precise - make them larger or smaller if you prefer.)

-- Allow the truffles to cool at room temperature until firm.
-Refrigerate up to 3 days.
+- Allow the truffles to cool at room temperature until firm and then transfer to the refrigerator.